Vince McMahon: Feud with Stone Cold Steve Austin (1997–1999)

 At one point, The Rock turned his attention to McMahon.
 McMahon turned on Mankind after a screwjob, as The Rock had caught Mankind in the Sharpshooter.
 Mankind had not submitted but McMahon ordered the referee to ring the bell, thus giving The Rock the WWF Championship.
 This was a homage to the "Montreal Screwjob" that occurred one year earlier.
 McMahon referred to The Rock as the "Corporate Champion" thus forming the corporation with his son Shane and The Rock.

 At Rock Bottom: In Your House, Mankind defeated The Rock to win the WWF Championship after The Rock passed out to the Mandible Claw.
 McMahon, screwed Mankind once again by reversing the decision and returning the belt to his chosen champion, The Rock.
 McMahon participated in a "Corporate Rumble" on the January 11, 1999 Raw as an unscheduled participant, but was eliminated by Chyna.

-McMahon restarted a long-running feud with Stone Cold Steve Austin when, in December 1998, he made Austin face the Undertaker in a Buried Alive match with the Royal Rumble qualification on the line.
-Austin defeated the Undertaker with help from Kane.
+McMahon restarted a long-running feud with Austin when, in December 1998, he made Austin face The Undertaker in a Buried Alive match with the Royal Rumble qualification on the line.
+Austin defeated The Undertaker with help from Kane.
 McMahon had put up $100,000 to anyone who could eliminate Austin from the Royal Rumble match.
 At Royal Rumble, thanks to help from the corporation's attack on Austin in the women's bathroom during the match.
 Austin and McMahon went under the ropes, not over them as the Royal Rumble rules require for elimination to occur, along with the 'Shawn Michaels Rule', in which both feet must touch the floor after going over the top rope.

 The Rock distracted Austin, and McMahon lifted Austin over the top rope from behind, winning the match and earning a title shot at WrestleMania XV against the WWF Champion The Rock.
 He turned down his spot, and WWF Commissioner Shawn Michaels awarded it to Austin, which infuriated McMahon.
 Austin decided to put his title shot on the line against McMahon so he could get a chance to fight Vince at In Your House: St. Valentine's Day Massacre in a steel cage match.
 During the match, Big Show — a future member of the Corporation — interrupted, making his WWF debut.
 He threw Austin through the side of the cage thus giving him the victory.

 The Corporation started a feud with The Undertaker's new faction the "Ministry of Darkness", which led to a storyline introducing McMahon's daughter Stephanie.
 Stephanie played an "innocent sweet girl" who was kidnapped by The Ministry twice.
 The first time she was kidnapped, she was found by Ken Shamrock on behalf of McMahon in a basement of the stadium.
 The second time she was kidnapped, The Undertaker attempted to marry her whilst she was forcefully tied to the Ministry's crucifix, but she was saved by Steve Austin.
 This angle saw a brief friendship develop between McMahon and Austin, cooling their long-running feud.